en

 Matcha Green tea Katekindo

-Located a short walk from the Nishio City Historical Park, this former Meiji Period (1868 – 1912) post office has been converted into a quirky little cafe.
-While only open three days a week (Friday – Sunday) this cafe is a great place to satisfy your sweet tooth.
+Located a short walk from the Nishio City Historical Park, this former Meiji Period post office has been converted into a quirky little cafe.
+While only open on weekends (Friday – Sunday) this cafe is a great place to satisfy your sweet tooth.

-The speciality of Katekindo is their Obanyaki which are cylinder-shaped sweets with Matcha dough on the outside and different kinds of fillings on the inside.
-You will find fillings like Matcha (Matcha and white bean paste filling), red bean paste, chocolate, and custard.
-We would recommend the traditional red bean paste version to anyone who isn’t sure what to choose.
+The speciality of Katekindo is their Obanyaki, which are cylinder-shaped sweets with matcha dough on the outside and different kinds of fillings on the inside.
+You will find fillings like matcha and white bean paste filling, anko (red bean paste), chocolate, and custard.
+We recommend the traditional red bean paste version to anyone who isn’t sure what to choose!

-The shop also sells small Matcha crepes with custard, strawberries, and whip cream filling.
-In summer they also have shaved ice in a variety of flavors.
-You can either take your sweets to go or enjoy them at the tables inside the small shop.
+The shop also sells small matcha crepes with custard, strawberries, and whip cream filling.
+In summer, they also have kakigori (shaved ice) in a variety of flavors.
+You can either take your sweets to go, or enjoy them at the tables inside the small shop.

 Katekindo (カテキン堂)